marko-lisica/android-mdm-cli/README.md

 ### Policies

 Policies are used to enforce settings and install/define allowed apps.
 Policy can be applied to one or more devices.
-However, a device can only have a single policy at any given time.
+However, each device can only have a single policy at any given time.
 A device should be associated with a policy during device enrollment.
 You can also create default policy that will be applied to each enrolled device and later you can update policy for each device.

 #### How to create a policy.

 First, you need to create JSON file, using options available [here](https://developers.google.com/android/management/reference/rest/v1/enterprises.policies#resource:-policy).

-Example:
+Here is an example of a policy JSON file:
 ```json
 {
     "passwordRequirements": {